-If you want a kitten as a pet, provided you do it within the small window of time, you’ll actually not only prolong the life of the cat but it will actually help with improving the overall happiness of the cat.
+If you want a kitten as a pet, provided you do it within a small window of time, you’ll not only prolong the life of the cat but will help with improving the overall happiness of the cat.

 - The age

 Some may warm up immediately but others may take a lot longer.
 However, if you’re patient and committed, you’re not only saving the life of a kitten, but you’re helping to bring forth a good and happier furry friend.
 You’re saving the lives of many, and you’re going to help a feral kitten.

 By understanding the very behavior and working to socialize with them, you’ll change the way they act, and it can save their life.

 Does it Matter?